-When Yauch died of cancer in 2012, his bandmates Mike Diamond and Adam Horovitz put the Beastie Boys’ story to rest.
+When Yauch passed away from cancer in 2012, his bandmates Mike Diamond and Adam Horovitz chose to end the Beastie Boys’ story, honoring his legacy.

-Here are 5 of his most creative moments as a bass player in the band’s history.
+Here are five of Yauch’s most creative bass moments that helped define the band’s history.

 1. Make Some Noise